Skip to main content

 Understand what borrowing actually changes

-Loan amount, interest, financing expenses, and repayment timing affect affordability and planning quality.
-The goal is to make those trade-offs visible before decisions are locked in.
+Loan amount, interest, financing expenses, and repayment timing affect what the business can afford.
+Funderly helps make those trade-offs visible before decisions are locked in.

-• Surface repayment pressure earlier in the process.
+• Surface repayment pressure before the plan is turned into a document.

-• Prepare more credible outputs for lenders, partners, or internal review.
+• Prepare clearer outputs for lender conversations, partner discussions, or internal review.

 Related guides